OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/UsdPrimvarReader_float.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">fallback value to be returned if geometry fetch failed.</p>
+        <p class="scene-class-attr-comment">fallback value to be returned if geometry fetch failed.</p>

     </p>